Muhammad-Wajahat/Image-Processing-Template-Matching-for-Object-Detection-and-Digit-Recognition/README.md

 In this section, the template matching algorithms from OpenCV are applied to locate a specific object within an image.
 The algorithms consider various matching methods, and upon detection, a rectangle is drawn around the found object.

+Two images are uploaded in this program one complete image and the other template that is to be matched in the image.
+The prgram shows the 5 closest matches not just the best one an example of the matched template is given below

+**Image**

+**Template**

 ## Handwritten Digit Recognition

 This segment of the project is dedicated to recognizing handwritten digits using template matching and the KNN algorithm.
 An input image containing a handwritten digit is compared against a dataset of digits.
 The algorithm then predicts the digit represented by the input image based on the closest matches in the dataset.